In the latest Pipeline podcast, we discuss the main themes of the Acquia Engage user conference, including upgrading your digital experience.

 That was the main sentiment at Acquia Engage in mid-October at the InterContinental Hotel in Boston, as approximately 700 Acquia users attended the two-day event to learn what the Drupal-focused content management company had for future offerings.
 Attendees were also there to hear best practices, explore modern CMS tools, and listen to the trials and tribulations of other Acquia customers.

-Acquia executives demonstrated the new capabilities of Acquia DAM, the vendor's digital asset management system, which was also a vogue topic at the event.
+Acquia executives demonstrated the capabilities of Acquia DAM, the vendor's digital asset management system, which was also a vogue topic at the event.

 "Your DAM can easily become a junk drawer," said Tony Rems, CTO of Hero Digital, a customer experience company.